All Products

 OSS Endpoint

-Select an endpoint for the region in which the bucket is located.
+Select the endpoint for the region where the bucket resides.

 Bucket Name

-Specify the bucket.
-You can select an existing bucket from the drop-down list.
-You can also select the Subdirectory check box and enter a subdirectory of the bucket in the text box that appears.
+Select an existing bucket from the drop-down list.
+To map the share to a subdirectory, select the Subdirectory check box and enter the subdirectory path.

 • The name of a subdirectory can contain only letters and digits.

-• The subdirectory can be an existing directory in the OSS bucket or a directory that has not yet been created in the OSS bucket.
-After you create a share, the specified subdirectory serves as the root directory and stores all related files and directories.
+• The subdirectory can be an existing or new directory in the OSS bucket.
+After the share is created, this subdirectory serves as the root directory and stores all related files and directories.

-• A file gateway does not support OSS buckets for which back-to-origin routing is configured.
+• File gateways do not support OSS buckets with back-to-origin routing configured.

 Public Network Bandwidth

 Specify the public bandwidth.
 This parameter is available only when Cross-region Binding is set to Yes.
 The default bandwidth is 5 Mbit/s.
-We recommend that you increase the bandwidth for better data transfer performance.
+Increase the bandwidth for better data transfer performance.

 Note

-• If you want to use the gateway or the express synchronization feature across regions, you need to configure this parameter.
+• To use the gateway or the express synchronization feature across regions, configure this parameter.
 For more information, see Configure a public bandwidth limit.

 • The public bandwidth ranges from 5 Mbit/s to 200 Mbit/s.